sfindeisen/skryba/README.md

 # Skryba - static blog generator

-Focus on your content: write your blog posts in a lightweight, HTML-friendly XML:
+Focus on your content.
+Write your blog posts in a lightweight, HTML-friendly XML:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>